 Just as sound fundamentals are essential to good riding, so is a program of continuing education.
 As a perpetual student of the horse, I have been fortunate to train with some of the finest instructors in the US and Europe.
 I draw upon this diverse background of techniques, styles and concepts while working with each horse and rider.
 I have always felt an obligation to my students to pass along the knowledge gained from this experience and training.
 My training experience comes from many different instructors and clinicians over the years yet all have maintained the same priority and goal of the correct development of the horse.
 Trainers that have encouraged and helped me along the way include:

 I helped establish the KDCTA Drill Team in 1996 with its first 12 riders.
 I coached, choreographed and edited the music for the Team for its first several years.
-I, since then, have choreographed many Pas de Deux and Individual Musical Freestyles.
+I, since then, have choreographed many Pas de Deux and Individual Musical Freestyles for myself and other riders.

 I have been a successful clinician and have also had great success in teaching Musical Freestyle Workshops.
 I have edited the music and designed the choreography for many Individual Freestyles, Pas de Deuxs, Quadrilles and Drill Teams.
 Many of which the riders have gone on to win many awards with the freestyles that I developed.